steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes

 #### Short Term
     Why are there no warnings about comments in launch.json?
+    Why is the Python refactoring so slow?
+        "Refactoring library rope is not installed.
+Install?"

     Databases are not portable now!
         The file path of models is incorrect in the IIS database.
-            It refers to the development database folder and it references wwwroot!
         An updated version of ModelReliefProduction must be attached in SSMS.

         Should the database path fields always use relative paths?

-    When should store be deleted?

     Builder
         Builder should read appsettingsProductionBuild.json rather than use constants.